 In 2011, I gave birth to twin girls and my younger twin daughter died on the third day due to Potter’s syndrome.
 In subsequent years, I experienced two miscarriages.
 Birth and death were the most impactful experiences in my life, which have enriched me with an intense and deeply personal understanding of human suffering in grief and loss.
 Four and a half months after my daughter’s death, my mother died following intense years of depression due to suicide.

 Comments from readers of my articles and notes, which I wrote during my grieving phase, lead me to write my first book Grieving Parents: Surviving Loss as a Couple.
 This was really like a catalyst for all those that followed and a jolt into following my passion and intention of supporting the bereaved.
-My area of passion and speciality are relationship and grief.
+My area of passion and specialty is relationships and grief.

 What People Say